-We identified eleven drivers for tree cutting i.e. forest fires, firewood collection, grazing by both wildlife, domesticated animals, carving, poles, shifting cultivation, timber, and mining activities (Table 1).
-Furthermore, the contribution of the drivers in terms of the number of stems and AGC removals per hectare per year for miombo woodlands in Tanzania is also shown in Table 1.
+We identified eleven drivers for tree cutting and these were, forest fires, firewood collection, grazing by both wildlife, domesticated animals, carving, poles, shifting cultivation, timber, and mining activities (Table 1).

+Drivers and their variations on the number of stems and AGC removals per hectare per year for miombo woodlands in Tanzania.
 Higher number of stems/ha/year were removed by shifting cultivation, followed by charcoal, natural death, firewood collection and poles.
-In terms of carbon however, we observed higher AGC removals by timber followed by fire, shifting cultivation, charcoal and natural death (Table 1).
+In terms of biomass however, we observed higher AGC removals by timber followed by fire, shifting cultivation, charcoal and natural death (Table 1).